crafn/hydrogen-visualization/README.md

 hydrogen-visualization
 ========

-Quantum mechanical visualization of hydrogen atom.
+Quantum mechanical visualization of the hydrogen atom and -molecule.

 Video of the thing: http://youtu.be/nKwx1-AX1Hk